homebridge-plugins/homebridge-tado/README.md

 ```

 ### Child Lock
-Each device with ``"type": "HEATING"`` and child lock support can be exposed to HomeKit as a "sub" switch to the main switch accessory which can show you if child lock is enabled or you can also enable/disable child lock.
+Each device with ``"type": "HEATING"`` and child lock support can be exposed to Apple Home as a "sub" switch to the main switch accessory which can show you if child lock is enabled or you can also enable/disable child lock.

 ```
 "homes": [